manili/VSDBabySoC/README.md

 ##### AVSDPLL Getting the IP core

-We get our verilog model of the PLL from [here](https://github.com/vsdip/rvmyth_avsdpll_interface).
-However, by progressing the project to the physical design flow we realize that this model is not based upon a real IP core.
-So we created a new model named `AVSDPLL` based on [this](https://github.com/lakshmi-sathi/avsdpll_1v8) IP.
+We used the PLL IP of [this](https://github.com/lakshmi-sathi/avsdpll_1v8) link as our reference PLL IP core.
 So first we need to clone the GitHub repo in an arbitrary directory (our choose is home).

   ```
   $cd ~